House Hunting: Production

-Filming took place in Charlottesville, Virginia over a 22-day period.
+The filming took place in Charlottesville, Virginia over a 22-day period.
 Producer Erica Arvold became involved with the production and casting of the film after reading the first 30 pages of Hurt's script for House Hunting.
 Actress Janey Gioiosa was chosen to portray Emmy Hays, as she had previously performed in one of Hurt's earlier films and had impressed Hurt.
 Gioiosa sustained an injury during the filming of the movie, as she had burst a blood vessel in her eye during a scene that required she scream.

 Reception

 Ain't It Cool News named the movie one of their "best horror films on AICN HORROR since last Halloween", as they felt that it was "original and well made".
 Starburst gave the movie 7 out of 10 stars and remarked that while the movie was "definitely not perfect" and would not appeal to all tastes, it was also "well made, compelling and interesting."
 Matthew Lee of Twitch Film wrote, "You have to forgive a lot to want to buy into The Wrong House, but it's still one of the best deals of 2012."
 In January 2013, Lee marked the film as one of his favorite films of 2012.
 In contrast, HorrorNews.net was more critical in their review and gave it a C+, praising the acting and directing while stating that the film's surrealism detracted from their viewing experience.